markusos/markusos.github.io/_posts/2015-08-25-how-to-build-a-web-scraper.markdown

 ## Putting it all together

-Now lets use the scraper class and our knowledge about XPaths to scrape the root page of this site:
+Now let's use the scraper class and our knowledge about XPaths to scrape the root page of this site:

 {% highlight php %}
 <?php